bl4k7en/bitminer/README.md

 # Bitminer

-A minimalist clicking/incremental game in terminal style.
+A minimalist clicking/incremental game.
 Build your mining operation, optimize your income, and climb the ranks!

 ## 🎮 Features